 If a breach is established, you will be clearly advised of the details of the breach and how to put it right.
-You will be advised not to do any more work and that any further work that is done would be at your risk as you may have to undo the work.
+Sometimes this can take time, and the enforcement officer will endeavour to update you at regular intervals until the matter has been investigated fully.
+You will be advised not to do any more work and that continuing to work would be at your own risk as you may have to undo the work.
 Most breaches are resolved through negotiation and discussion, and we encourage you to cooperate positively.
 Do not delay in responding to our advice as it is in the interests of all parties if an identified breach can be addressed at an early stage.

 However, if no positive progress is made, then the matter will be reported for enforcement action and formal notices maybe served if it is expedient to do so.
+In some cases, due to the seriousness of the harm, it may be considered appropriate to take immediate formal enforcement action without any initial contact.

-If you are served with a formal notice you will be given the details of the breach, the reasons for the action, steps required to resolve the issue and a time period for compliance.
+If you are served with a formal notice, you will be given the details of the breach, the reasons for the action, the steps required to resolve the issue and a time period for compliance.